mratsim/Arraymancer/Design_document.md

 ## Performance consideration
 * Add OpenMP pragma for parallel computing on `fmap` and self-implemented BLAS operations.
     How to detect that OpenMP overhead is worth it?
+* Limit branching: use `when` instead of `if` for conditions that can be tested at compile-time

+## Coding-style
+* Prefer `when` to `if` for compile-time evaluation
+* Let the compiler do its job:
+    - proc everywhere, without the `inline` tag
+    - template if proc does not work or to access an object field
+    - macro as last resort to manipulate AST tree or rewrite code
+* Readibility, maintainability and performance are very important (in no particular order)
+* Use functional constructs like `map`, `scanr` instead of `for loop` when you don't need side-effects

 ## Features